Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Methodology

 In addition, we also fit a combined de Vaucouleurs profile plus a S$\mathrm{\acute{e}}$rsic profile~\citep{1963BAAA....6...41S} to the total radial light profile in order to describe a combined light distribution from both the galactic bulge and the disk components.
 As our second criterion, if the integrated luminosity fraction of the de Vaucouleurs component is larger than half, then the galaxy is classified as an ETG.

 In our final ETG sample, we only include galaxies whose radial light profiles in all three independent projections (along X, Y, and Z axes of the simulation box) satisfy both criteria above.
-In order to compare with the results from observations and other simulations (see Section \ref{sec:3.2} for details), we also select only {\it central} galaxies (the largest substructure identified by the \textsc{subfind} algorithm in each FoF group) with total stellar mass $5\times 10^{10} \mathrm{M}_{\astrosun} \leqslant M_{\ast} \leqslant 8\times 10^{11} \mathrm{M}_{\astrosun}$ (about $3.6\times10^4$ to $5.8\times10^5$ stellar particles).
-Our selection criteria results in 514 well-resolved early-type galaxies at redshift $z = 0$, and 673 at $z=0.2$, which are used to compare with local and higher-redshift ETG samples from both observations and other simulations.
+In order to compare with the results from observations and other simulations (see Section \ref{sec:3.2} for details), we also select only central galaxies (the largest substructure identified by the \textsc{subfind} algorithm in each FoF group) with total stellar mass $5\times 10^{10} \mathrm{M}_{\astrosun} \leqslant M_{\ast} \leqslant 8\times 10^{11} \mathrm{M}_{\astrosun}$ (about $3.6\times10^4$ to $5.8\times10^5$ stellar particles).
+Our selection criteria results in 559 well-resolved early-type galaxies at redshift $z = 0$, and 720 at $z=0.2$, which are used to compare with local and higher-redshift (median redshift $z\approx0.23$) ETG samples from both observations and other simulations.
+We note that by visually checking the mock SDSS $g,r,i-$band composite images of these galaxies, most of them are bulge-dominated red galaxies that typically resemble observed ETG samples.
+A small fraction ($\approx 10\%$) of galaxies that appear as `red-spirals' or that seem to have gone through recent star formation are included in our IllustrisTNG ETG sample based on their luminosity profile classification.
+Although we do not show, we have checked for consistency that with or without these sub-samples, the results in the remaining of this paper does not change.

-To demonstrate the robustness of our final ETG sample, we present Fig.~\ref{fig:sersic_index}, which shows the histogram of the S$\mathrm{\acute{e}}$rsic index measured for 514 $z = 0$ galaxies (in their $X$-projection) in our final IllustrisTNG ETG sample.
+To demonstrate the robustness of our final ETG sample, we present Fig.~\ref{fig:sersic_index}, which shows the histogram of the S$\mathrm{\acute{e}}$rsic index measured for 559 $z = 0$ galaxies (in their $X$-projection) in our final IllustrisTNG ETG sample.
 As shown in the figure, our selected IllustrisTNG ETGs typically have S$\mathrm{\acute{e}}$rsic index $n \geqslant 2$, representing the luminosity profiles of observed ETG samples.